Jacked-Up/junglesequencer.com/docs/jungle-nodes/branch-node.md

 sidebar_position: 1
 ---

-The branch node is the most powerful node type in Jungle.
-The branch node takes a single input of any type, and outputs to any number of outputs that all can output any types.
+The Branch Node is the most powerful node type in Jungle.
+The Branch Node takes a single input of any type, and outputs to any number of outputs that all can output any types.

 :::info NOTE
 The branch node is limited to a maximum of **256** outputs.
 :::

 :::tip ONLY NEED ONE OUTPUT?
 If you plan to use only a single output from the branch node, we recommend building an **IO Node** instead.
 :::

+---
 ## API

 ```csharp